Xzayler/JavaAssignments/README.md

 - UML diagrams
 - User stories

-The code is ment to be run with an IDE like IntelliJ IDEA
+The code is meant to be run with an IDE like IntelliJ IDEA